Donut lovers celebrate at the grand opening of Daylight Donuts

 “I’ve always liked York,” said Ron.
 “York is a neat, little community.
 It really is.”

 While cooking for York College students, David and Ron were also cooking up an idea of opening their own business.
-Ron said, “I asked him, ‘Okay what do you want to do?’
-He did all the work, he did the market research and told me ‘What York needs is a donut shop’.
+Ron said, “I asked him, ‘OK what do you want to do?’
+He did all the work, he did the market research and told me ‘What York needs is a donut shop.'
 Now, here we are.”

-The plan was to open in May, but due to COVID supply chain issues, they opened in October.
+The plan was to open in May of 2022, but due to COVID supply chain issues, they opened in October.
 Ron said, they purposely chose the former Time Warner and Spectrum office space located downtown.

 “I like the vitality of what is going on down here,” said Ron.
 “There are a lot of small businesses supporting one another.
 I love the support we get from other businesses and we try to support them.
 We have a real active Chamber of Commerce here in town, which I think is great.
 I think this is a real vibrant, downtown area.”

-The family opened business offers close to 40 different types of donuts including the fan favorites like Pinecones, Bismarcks, Old Fashioned, and the classical Glazed.
+The family business offers close to 40 different types of donuts, including fan favorites like pinecones, Bismarcks, old fashioned, and the classic glazed.

 Ron, said, “They are good quality donuts, David makes sure of that.
 We’re pretty united on that, we don’t want to sell anything second-rate.
 If you want to get a second-rate donut, you can get them at the gas station.
 Ours are made fresh every morning.
 We never sell day old donuts.”

 Owning a donut shop calls for early mornings.
-Ron said David starts his day at 12 a.m., and Ron comes in at 4:30 a.m..
-On Friday Ron came in at 3:00 a.m. to prepare for a crowd.
+Ron said David starts his day at midnight, and Ron comes in at 4:30 a.m.
+On Friday Ron came in at 3 a.m. to prepare for a crowd.

 Ron said, “What I find fascinating is that when we open at 5:30, I’ll turn the lights on, unlock the door, and someone walks in immediately.
 We have some early workers.
 They are either going to work or getting off of work, we get ‘em both.”